Sherwood (2022 TV series)

 Sherwood is a British television crime drama series created and written by James Graham.
-It stars David Morrissey and is inspired by real life murders in Nottinghamshire, England in 2004.
+It stars David Morrissey and Lesley Manville and is inspired by real life murders in Nottinghamshire, England in 2004.
 The first episode of the six-episode series aired on BBC One on 13 June 2022.
 It was renewed for a second series, which premiered on 25 August 2024.
 In September 2024, a third series was announced.

 Plot

 Set in a Nottinghamshire mining village, two shocking killings shatter an already fractured community with a dark past arising from divisions created by the 1984–85 miners' strike which have persisted.
 The story is loosely based on the actual murders of trade unionist Keith Frogson and hairdresser Chanel Taylor in July 2004.
-The fictional story begins with the murder of a former union activist, Gary Jackson (Alun Armstrong).
+The fictional story begins with the murder of a former union activist, Gary Jackson.
 Jackson's interest in former police covert activities within the community leads the police to suspect a connection with the miners' strike.

 The series has attracted broadly positive reaction for its recognition and portrayal of the tensions in the community rooted in the period of the miners' strike.